qor/l10n/README.md

 ### Make Model Localizable

-Embed `l10n.Locale` into your model as anonymous field to enable localization, for example:
+Embed `l10n.Locale` into your model as an anonymous field to enable localization, for example:

 ```go
 type Product struct {